simonecorsi/termly.js/README.md

 - `@property shell` the main shell instance reference
 - `@property FileSystem` The generated fake Filesystem
-- `@property cwd` current workign directory in array format
+- `@property cwd` current working directory in array format

 - `@method initFs` get the Filesystem object and delegate it's creation, then returning it to the caller
 - `@method buildVirtualFs` traverse the object and recreate the FS using the File Class